Web Content Display (Global)

 The school bandwidth load test will ensure the school IT network can support the SACE electronic examinations.
 It should take no longer than 15 minutes.

-Our experience in 2018 showed that schools who completed the testing were better prepared for electronic examinations.
+Our experience has shown that schools who completed the testing were better prepared for electronic examinations.

 Minimum technical requirements

 Student devices for electronic examinations are expected to meet the following minimum technical requirements:

 |Device operating system||Windows (8.1, 10), Mac OS (X, 10.9+)|

 |Screen||recommended minimum resolution 1366 x 768 pixels |